Chahak081/Visa-Processing-System/README.md

 * Password: admin123

-Usage
+Usage:

-* Once you are logged in , you can fill up the visa applications by navigating to the application form.
+1.Once you are logged in , you can fill up the visa applications by navigating to the application form.

-* To submit a visa application as a user, click the "Apply for Visa" button on the login screen.
+2.To submit a visa application as a user, click the "Apply for Visa" button on the login screen.
 You will be prompted to enter your personal details and visa information.

-* After submitting your application, you can track its status and view your application history by logging in as a user.
+3.After submitting your application, you can track its status and view your application history by logging in as a user.

-Contributing
+Contributing:

-* Contributions are welcome!
+Contributions are welcome!
 If you find a bug or have a feature request, please open an issue.
 Pull requests are also welcome.